pradeep6kumar/awadhi_bpe/README.md

 # Awadhi BPE Tokenizer

 This space provides a Byte Pair Encoding (BPE) implementation for Awadhi text compression.
+You can find the training file as bpe_Awadhi.py.
+The BPE is trained on "Sunder Kand" chapter of Ramayan.
 It features:

 - Custom BPE implementation for Awadhi text
 - Vocabulary size < 5000 tokens